nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 .stageGroupDashboardTrailer()
 ```

 We provide basic customization to filter out the components essential to your group's activities.
 By default, all components `web`, `api`, `git`, and `sidekiq` are available in the dashboard.
-We can change this to only show `web` and `api`, or only show `sidekiq`, as in the examples below:
+We can change this to only show `web` and `api`, or only show `sidekiq`:

 ```jsonnet
 stageGroupDashboards.dashboard('product_planning', components=['web', 'api']).stageGroupDashboardTrailer()